Male Waxing FAQs

 Are you qualified to wax men?

 Yes.
-I have a VTCT Level 2 Certificate in Wax Depilation from ISIS Beauty Academy in Walton-on-Thames in Surrey.
-I have a lot of experience of waxing men as my home salon was established in 2009.
+Daniel has a VTCT Level 2 Certificate in Wax Depilation from ISIS Beauty Academy in Walton-on-Thames in Surrey.
+Daniel has a lot of experience of waxing men; he has been practising

-I am also qualified in Intimate Male Waxing: I studied with depilatory specialists Perron Rigot in London and Basingstoke, Hampshire.
+Daniel is also qualified in Intimate Male Waxing: he studied with depilatory specialists Perron Rigot in London and Basingstoke, Hampshire.

 What should I do , or not do, before I come for a male waxing?

-Please do not clipper or shave the area before you have a male waxing, as I need at least half an inch - or about one centimetre’s growth - to do the waxing.
+Please do not clipper or shave the area before you have a male waxing, as we need at least half an inch - or about one centimetre’s growth - to do the waxing.

 Doesn't male waxing hurt?

 If you are tense, the hair follicle closes and the wax doesn't reach the root.
-Immediately after male waxing, I will apply gentle pressure to the area with my hands; this confuses the nerve endings and stops the pain.
+Immediately after male waxing, we will apply gentle pressure to the area with our hands; this confuses the nerve endings and stops the pain.

-The more often you get a male waxing treatment, the more accustomed you'll grow to the experience and the less it'll hurt.
+The more often you get a male waxing treatment, the more accustomed you'll grow to the experience and the less it will hurt.
 Some people have been known to take a paracetamol before having a male waxing.

 The latest non-strip waxes were invented by Perron Rigot to provide the perfect removal of all hair types, even on sensitive areas.
 They share the unique ‘shrink wrapping’ abilities of older hot waxes but are lower in temperature, easier to apply and stay flexible as they cool.